-No one ever wants to find water leaking from their ceiling.
-Whether you are home when the leak starts or come home to it, it is important that you take immediate action to avoid further damage to your home.
+When you’ve had a long day, the last thing you want is to come home and find water leaking from their ceiling.
+No matter when the leak is discovered, it is important that you take immediate action to avoid further damage to your home.
 Here are things to look for and what you can do if you have a leak through your ceiling.

 When your boiler or radiator system needs to be replaced.
 It’s been a blog theme recently, that now is the time for a heating system checkup.
 Today, we want to talk specifically about your home boiler and radiator system.
 A maintenance checkup or inspection is always a great way to dive into these systems!
 Not to mention, a great way to make sure that they are in good shape.
 Lord knows that losing heat as the weather changes is one of the last things that you want to deal with!
 Maybe you’ve missed a few regular annual boiler/radiator inspections.
 Below are some signs that your boiler or radiator system needs to be replaced.